Psychology with Criminology - BSc (Hons)

 Second Year

-This module provides you with an overview of the purpose, design, and conduct of qualitative research in psychology.
-This module builds upon and complements research methods modules delivered in level 4 by providing students with grounding in the use of qualitative research methods and analysis techniques commonly used in psychology.
+This module provides you with an overview of the purpose of designing and conducting research in psychology.
+This module builds upon and complements research methods modules delivered in Level 4 by providing students with further exploring analysis techniques commonly used in psychology.
 All sessions are structured to facilitate both conceptual learning and the development of applied research skills.
 More specifically, this module aims to help you develop skills in research and inquiry and develop academic attributes such as being able to think critically about different methodologies and knowledge claims.
+Additionally, it will help you develop communication skills by requiring them to communicate their knowledge of various research designs and analytical claims in sessions and as part of their assessment.
+You will acquire knowledge of the application of research methodologies within various applied areas of psychology.

 This module seeks to enable you to examine the nature of both illegal and legal drugs.
 Within this remit the evolving and ever changing nature of both how substances are supplied and consumed will be discussed.
 How such substance use/misuse is linked to various forms of deviancy and crime will be considered.
 To enable a rounded perspective of the subject to be garnered, the content will be global in scale, with the development of the ‘war on drugs’ and related criminal justice policies included.
 Finally, contemporary issues in both supply, demand, official policy and practice will be at the fore, raising questions around the nature of illicit substance usage.